DESPOINANTAKOU/DESPOINANTAKOU/README.md

 👩🏻‍💻 Lifelong learner ...

-🛡 Reminder to self: Don’t let those who wronged you win!
-Grow, thrive, and keep shining!!!
+🛡 Reminder to self: Don’t let those who wronged you and tried to bring you down win!
+Grow, thrive, and keep evolving !!!
 Let your light win....!

 <hr>